blobdoggo/skullbinarymask/README.md

 I'm sure there are ways to do this that are either bulkier or cleaner but this is my solution.
 LLMs are too wasteful and this could probably run on a chromebook if you tried hard enough (has not been verified, do not blame me if your chromebook catches fire).
 My benchmark is a 5 year old AMD ryzen 7 5800H and 16 GB RAM, to generate 20 masks in a minute using the model listed in the repo.
 The model was trained on a desktop 4070Ti and 32GB RAM and took like 4 hours.
 16GB should be enough to train through unettorchnosplit.py but it is dicey and takes forever.

 p.s.
-I tried using tensor flow and aw hell naw p.p.s Please reach out if you need some help with this, I'd be happy to assist :) p.p.p.s Not that I believe anybody is going to bother to sell this, but it was created to be open source as part of a research project so everybody can use it for free!
+I tried using tensorflow and........ no. p.p.s Please reach out if you need some help with this, I'd be happy to assist :). p.p.p.s Not that I believe anybody is going to bother to sell this, but it was created to be open source as part of a research project so everybody can use it for free!